How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 Follow these steps to install ssmtp.

 Step 4.
-Install a web server (Apache + PHP)
+Install the Apache web server

 We’ll use Apache here, but there are several other web servers you could choose, including Nginx or Lighttpd.